Does your organization really maintain high ethical standards?

 1. Enhanced Reputation

 • Data Point: A Reputation Institute survey in 2021 showed that 78% of people are more likely to trust a company with a history of ethical practices.
-Furthermore, 55% said they would forgive a company’s if it had previously demonstrated a commitment to ethics.
+Furthermore, 55% said they would forgive a company’s mistakes if it had previously demonstrated a commitment to ethics.

 • Example: Patagonia’s commitment to sustainability has helped them weather economic challenges, as consumers view the brand as a leader in ethical and sustainable retailing.